 Board books for children

 In the wide variety of picture books, board books are meant for babies and toddlers.
 These types of books are mainly for babies to play with them.
-So they undergo a lot of wear and tear as the child may tear them, bite them, throw them as they please or dribble on them.
-So these books are made of cardboard that is thick and ends up with a glossy finish to make them strong to overcome wear and tear.
-These books are smaller and size the shape is square.
+So, they undergo a lot of wear and tear as the child may tear them, bite them, throw them as they please or dribble on them.
+So, these books are made of cardboard that is thick and ends up with a glossy finish to make them strong to overcome wear and tear.
+These books are smaller and sized square.
 These books are tough and strongly made.
-The book has ten pagesor more and may contain 200 to 300 words, and this depends on the publisher.
-The subject matter for these books are kept very simple with not so complex plot and setting as these books are meant to be used by babies and toddlers and young children.
+The book has ten pages or more and may contain 200 to 300 words, and this depends on the publisher.
+The subject matter for these books is kept very simple with a not so complex plot and setting as these books are meant to be used by babies and toddlers and young children.
 The illustrations are brightly coloured and attractive to captivate the child and keep him engrossed.

 Picture books that fall into this category are for children in the age group of three to eight years.
-The child enters an early reading stage and is steadily developing his skills of reading.
-The reader can concentrate more and can read it for extendedperiods.
+The child enters an early reading stage and is steadily developing his reading skills.
+The reader can concentrate more and can read it for extended periods.
 They contain more words that are placed approximately between four hundred to nine hundred range and longer sentences which can be understood by older children.
-The number pages for a standard picture book may be 32 or in the multiples of 8, since technically speaking the picture books are printed on single large page and then is folded and collected to form the pages of anillustrated book.
+The number pages for a standard picture book may be 32 or in the multiples of 8, since technically speaking the picture books are printed on single large page and then are folded and collected to form the pages of an illustrated book.

 Picture books for beginners and for easy reading

 Chapter books belong to the category of grownups.
-Generally these are meant for children around seven or ten years of age who can read it independently without the assistance of an adult.
+Generally, these are meant for children around seven or ten years of age who can read it independently without the assistance of an adult.
 Children can really enjoy these books as they read them with a sense of pride as they enter the category of grownup books.
-These types of books when compared to baby books or easy readers are more complex with more number of words and bigger sentences.
-There are small paragraphs and the plot and setting is little more complex.
+These types of books, when compared to baby books or easy readers, are more complex with a greater number of words and bigger sentences.
+There are small paragraphs and the plot and setting are a little more complex.
 There is a small element of suspense and attractive images are used to sustain the interest of the child all the way to the end.
 The length of the book may vary from four thousand to ten thousand words or more.
 The book may contain about forty to sixty pages, but the publisher has the last word.
-Sometimes publisher might publish a series of chapter books and most of them have become very popular and successful in the market.
+Sometimes publishers publish a series of chapter books and most of them have become very popular and successful in the market.